InsideGH/ticketing/notes.md

         - Use to setup requirement on subclasses
         - Does create a class in JS which we can use it in 'instanceof'

+    - last middleware catches and responds with 404.

 CustomError
     - Typescript will guide you on what the requirements are
     - statusCode of number